awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-register.md

    + An IAM user that bootstraps the agent with the AWS OpsWorks Stacks service to provide secure communication\.

      The user's permissions allow only the `opsworks:RegisterInstance` action, and they expire after 15 minutes\.
-   + An IAM group for the stack, which contains the registered instances' IAM users\.
+   + An IAM group for the stack, which contains the registered instances' users\.

 1. Creates an RSA key pair and sends the public key to AWS OpsWorks Stacks\.